iRNA-COSI/APAeval/execution_workflows/TAPAS/README.md

 ```

 ## Output & post-processing
-TAPAS outputs a gtf file containing both the TAPAS identified entries and the entries from the inputted gtf files.
-Hence, the post-processing of the TAPAS results filters out the gtf entries from the reference gtf file and only selects entries that indicates TAPAS as their source.
-The TAPAS entries are formatted into a bed file with the following columns:
+TAPAS outputs a file containing TAPAS identified entries, which are formatted into a bed file with the following columns:
 ```
 chrom,chromStart,chromEnd,name,score,strand
 ```